 The principal element of the programme, and of assessment, is the 20,000-word research dissertation on a subject agreed by you and a member of staff with appropriate research interests.
 This research project also forms the core of your application to study, and we recommend that you discuss your proposed research project with a potential supervisor in advance of applying.
 The thesis can be regarded as an independent piece of research or a foundation for doctoral-level study.

-The potential areas for research are very diverse and include British and European prehistory, the archaeology of the Roman World, Late Antiquity and Greece, and thematic areas such as environment, landscape, material culture, death and burial, age and gender, warfare and archaeological theory and method.
+The potential areas for research are very diverse and include British and European prehistory, the archaeology of the Roman World, Late Antiquity and Greece, and thematic areas such as environment, landscape, material culture, death and burial, age and gender, warfare, ritual and religion, and archaeological theory and method.

 Alongside the dissertation, you take three taught modules to complement your research topic and your existing skills profile.
 The modules available include:

 Complex Societies in Europe, 1000 BC-AD 1000